mailsvb/jsftpd/docs/index.rst

 Quick start
 -----------

-To get an FTP server running quickly, the below code will get you started by allowing access for a single user.
+To get an FTP server running quickly, the below code will get you started by allowing access for a single user
 ..  code-block:: javascript

     const { ftpd } = require('jsftpd')